 A housing authority may enter a dwelling with the consent of the tenant or under a District Court warrant.
 Where the dwelling is abandoned and is being damaged by vandalism or in imminent danger or is not practicable to wait for a warrant, the chief executive of the local authority may authorise an employee to enter the dwelling and take such measures as he considers appropriate.

 Provision is made for the return of personal property found in the dwelling belonging to the tenant or for the disposal of the property if the tenant has not arranged for its return.
-If property is found there which belongs to third-parties, reasonable steps to identify the owner and return the property at the owner’s expenses is to be taken.
+If the property is found there which belongs to third parties, reasonable steps to identify the owner and return the property at the owner’s expense is to be taken.

 Where there is no tenancy due to the death of the tenant, in circumstances where a member of the deceased tenant’s household is not entitled to succeed, the local authority may apply to the District Court for possession.
 It must give notice to the occupier at least 10 days in advance.